Falefa: The second dispute

 Upon Tupua Tamasese Lealofi IV's death in 1983, the question as to a successor was raised yet again with Tupuola Efi once again staking his claim.
 However, this would require ʻĀiga Sā Fenunuivao agreeing to his appointment and owing to the political manoeuvring which preceded Lealofi VI's passing, ʻĀiga Sā Fenunuivao were split on their candidate.
 Salani agreed however, Falefa and Lufilufi opposed.
 Despite the stalemate, Tupuola Efi pressed his claim and proceeded without the unanimous support of Āiga Sā Fenunuivao and most notably, that of Moeono Alaiʻasā Kolio Luafalemana and the Lufilufi polity.
 On the morning of his installation ceremony at Vaimoso, the nation's public broadcaster, Radio 2AP, read an announcement from Moeono, notifying the country that ʻĀiga Sā Fenunuivao as well as the chiefs of Lufilufi had not sanctioned Tupuola Efi's ascension to the title and would not allow for the ceremony to proceed at the title's appurtenant maota at Mulinuʻū ma Sepolataʻemo in Lufilufi.
 This effectively nullified Tupuola Efi's grasp for the title yet again.

 Resolution

-Between 1983–1986, Tupuola Efi, made several visitations to the now ailing Moeono Kolio Alaia'sa Luafalemana at his residence at Laloāoa, Falefa.
+Between 1983 and 1986, Tupuola Efi, made several visitations to the now ailing Moeono Kolio Alaia'sa Luafalemana at his residence at Laloāoa, Falefa.
 Despite their his refusal, Moeono came to terms with Tupuola Efi in 1986 after several apologies by the latter.
-With their differences settled, Moeono sanctioned the process to commence yet again and Tupuola Efi was confirmed as Tupua Tamasese Efi on 5 November, 1986.
+With their differences settled, Moeono sanctioned the process to commence yet again and Tupuola Efi was confirmed as Tupua Tamasese Efi on 5 November 1986.

 However, the question of who had authority over the title was to be disputed and definitively determined the following year.
-The right of joint conferral was later challenged in court, with the main families within the Sa Tupua clan - Sā Fenunuivao, Sā Tuala and Aiga ʻo Mavaega - disputing authority over the title.
+The right of joint conferral was later challenged in court, with the main families within the Sa Tupua clan – Sā Fenunuivao, Sā Tuala and Aiga ʻo Mavaega – disputing authority over the title.
 The matter was decisively settled when in 1987, the court ruled that the right of conferral of the title belonged exclusively to ʻĀiga Sā Fenunuivao of Falefa and Salani.